metafizzy/flickity/README.md

   // listens to window resize events to adjust size & positions

   watching: false,
-  // watches the content of ::after of the element
+  // watches the content of :after of the element
-  // activates if #element::after { content: 'flickity' }
+  // activates if #element:after { content: 'flickity' }
-  // IE8 and Android 2.3 do not support watching ::after
+  // IE8 and Android 2.3 do not support watching :after
   // set watch: 'fallbackOn' to enable for these browsers

   wrapAround: false